MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/06-use-table-expressions.md

 1. In the query editor, replace the code you entered previously with the following code:

-    ```
+    ```sql
     SELECT ProductID, Name, ListPrice
     FROM SalesLT.vProductsRoadBikes
     WHERE ListPrice < 1000;
     ```

-1. Select **&#x23f5;Run**.

-1. Review the results.
+1. Run the query and review the results.
 You've queried your view and retrieved a list of any road bikes that have a **ListPrice** under 1000.
 Your query uses your view as a source for the data.
-This means your applications can use your view for specific searches like this, and won't need to access the underlying table to fetch the data they need.
+This means your applications can use your view for specific searches like this, and won't need to query the underlying table to fetch the data they need.

 ## Use a derived table